 DOCA Telemetry Service Guide

-This guide provides instructions on how to use the DOCA Telemetry Service (DTS) container on top of NVIDIA® BlueField® DPU.
+This guide provides instructions on how to use the DOCA Telemetry Service (DTS) container on top of hosts or NVIDIA® BlueField® DPU.

 Data providers: